Skip to main content

 Globally

-Call LeakTracker.enable() early in your program to enable tracking for the entire runtime:
+Call LeakTracker.enable() early in your program to enable tracking for the entire process lifetime:

 void main() {